python/devguide/developer-workflow/porting.rst

 Third-party projects should only be listed if they benefit substantially more people than the maintainers.
-Officially supported platforms are included when there are relevant links to show, or to group similar platforms.

 Links should be for the port specifically (not the platform itself), and relevant for porting work and fixing platform-specific issues